maeklong/maeklong.github.io/Juniper/JNCDA.md

 ### distance between the Ethernet switches
 + 100 meters
 + **Feedback : The maximum distance for a Cat 6 cable is 100 meters.**
++ direct attach copper
++ active optical fiber
++ passive optical fiber
++ **Feedback : Direct attach copper, active optical fiber, and passive optical fiber could be used to interconnect the switches in this scenario.**
++ **to interconnect the switches within the 23 feet (7 meters) distance limitation imposed by the data center**
++ multimode fiber
++ **Feedback : Multimode fiber is ideal for use in this situation.**
++ **cost-effective cable solution to connect a building access switch to a building distribution switch at a distance of 400 feet (120 meters)**

 ## Logical Design Considerations